BraedenDiaz/Tour-of-Heroes-Angular-DotNet7/README.md

 - Entity Framework
   - In-Memory Database (Default)
   - Microsoft SQL Server (Optional)
+  - Docker (Optional)

 ## Technical Features

-- A front-end Angular web app used to access the web server's API endpoints to perform CRUD (Create, Read, Update, and Delete) operations on the web server's resources.
+- A front-end Angular web app used to access the web server's API endpoints which perform CRUD (Create, Read, Update, and Delete) operations on the web server's resources.
 - A back-end C# .NET 7 RESTful Web API to allow the performing of CRUD operations on web server resources.
 - The ability to use an In-Memory database out-of-the-box or optionally use a Microsoft SQL Server running in a Docker container.